Popular IRS Tax Forms You Should Know About:

 Below is a list of some of the IRS tax forms that individuals may need and a brief definition of what they are used for.
 From the IRS 1040EZ to the IRS 1040A, there are many to navigate as an e-filer.
 While this represents just a small number of the forms the IRS may require from a taxpayer these are ones you are most likely to encounter.

 This is the standard form that is used by individual taxpayers to report their taxable income for the year in accordance with filing a US tax return with the IRS.
 Requires information on income, usually in the form of W-2 and 1099 earnings but also dividends/interest, capital gains, and retirement distributions.
 Any deductions claimed or credits earned may also be reported on this document.
-(See the 1040 Form for 2016, 2015 or 2014)
+(See the 1040 Form for 2017)

 A simplified version of the 1040 designed for those taxpayers who do not plan to itemize their deductions.
 Taxpayers must earn less than $100,000 in taxable income, claim a limited number of credits and adjustments to income, and not have an alternative minimum tax charge for exercising an incentive stock option.
-(See the 1040A Form for 2016, 2015 or 2014)
+(See the 1040A Form for 2017)

 This is the income tax form for taxpayers without dependents.
 It is a simplified version of the standard 1040 and 1040A.
 Those who earn a taxable income of less than $100,000, have no dependents, no dividend income, no retirement distributions, and do not claim any income adjustments or credits (other than the earned income credit) may use this form.
 More on the difference between 1040, 1040A and EZ forms.
-(See the 1040EZ Form for 2016, 2015 or 2014)
+(See the 1040EZ Form for 2017)

 Form used to accompany individual estimated tax payments made to the IRS.
 ES payments are made on a quarterly basis and due on April 15th, July 15th, September 15th and January 15th (with the exception of years where the 15th falls on a Saturday or Sunday in which case they are due the following Monday).
 Depending upon the amount own the prior years tax return, estimated payments may be a requirement for the individual.